 Each of the following tables include annual program headcount ("Headcount"), the percentage of those students who earned at least one completion point ("Percent with at least one LCP" or "Percent with at least one OCP"), the ratio of completions to headcount ("Completion-to-Headcount"), and, for comparative purposes, the statewide average among all public non-charter technical career centers for both of those measures.
 For this performance indicator, the higher the ratio, the better the performance.

 Adult Education Performance

-Table 3 reveals that students enrolled in both charter technical career center adult general education programs at LTC analyzed in this report, 100 percent performed better than the statewide average of all public non-charter technical career centers on both (Percent of LCPs and Completion to Headcount Ratio) performance metrics.
+Table 3 reveals that students enrolled in adult basic education performed better than the statewide average of all public non-charter technical career centers on both performance metrics (Percent of LCPs and Completion to Headcount Ratio).